Preventative Healthcare

 Pregnant mares

 It is advised that all mares receive a tetanus booster 4-6 weeks before foaling.
-This ensures the foal protected in the first 6-12 weeks of life.
+This ensures the foal is protected in the first 6-12 weeks of life.

 Flea Treatment